BuroHappold Engineering | BIM 360 collaboration: Brown University | Autodesk

 Cloud-based BIM collaboration gives BuroHappold a 20% time savings and a 90% cost reduction

-For its preceding high-profile client, PNC Financial Services Group, BuroHappold Engineering (which worked on the project with architecture firm Gensler) wondered, “How do we engineer the greenest high-rise in the world?”
+For its previous high-profile client, PNC Financial Services Group, BuroHappold Engineering (which worked on the project with architecture firm Gensler) wondered, “How do we engineer the greenest high-rise in the world?”
 And when BuroHappold was contracted to build the legendary Millennium Dome in London, the firm asked, “How do we create the largest dome-shaped tensile structure in the world?”
-BuroHappold team members have always asked the hard questions, pushing themselves to explore new strategies – and delivering progressive solutions that tackle new challenges.
+BuroHappold team members have always asked the hard questions, pushing themselves to explore new strategies—and delivering progressive solutions that tackle new challenges.

-The American Institute of Architects (AIA) defines IPD as a project-delivery approach that integrates people, systems, business structures and practices into a process that collaboratively harnesses the talents and insights of all participants.
-The goal is to optimise project results, increase value to the owner, reduce waste and maximise efficiency through all phases of design, fabrication and construction.
-That is a loaded statement, so Paul McGilly, regional BIM leader for the US East Coast at BuroHappold, broke it down into simpler terms: “It's about project teams coming together and working as a single team.
-It's about sharing each other's knowledge and skill sets and being able to deliver the project in a much better fashion in terms of time and cost.”
+The American Institute of Architects (AIA) defines IPD as a project-delivery approach that integrates people, systems, business structures, and practices into a process that collaboratively harnesses the talents and insights of all participants.
+The goal is to optimize project results, increase value to the owner, reduce waste, and maximize efficiency through all phases of design, fabrication, and construction.
+That’s a loaded statement, so Paul McGilly, regional BIM leader for the US East Coast at BuroHappold, broke it down into simpler terms: “It’s about project teams coming together and working as a single team.
+It’s about sharing each other’s knowledge and skill sets and being able to deliver the project in a much better fashion in terms of time and cost.”

 BuroHappold looked at a variety of options and found that a lean software setup with BIM 360 could allow its colocated teams to collaborate on project models and files from multiple offices at a fraction of the cost of other solutions.
 “BIM 360 Design made sense once we costed it,” McGilly says.
 “It was a fraction of the cost of Panzura, for example . . . probably 10% of the cost.